ePages-de/Mockify/t/ExampleProject/README.md

 * `t/test_MagicShow_Magician.t`
   * The `rabbit.pm` is mocked in order to control the snappy behavior when testing the `Magician.pm`.
   * This mock is injected into the `Magician.pm`.
-  * Unit test the behavior of the code in `Magician.pm`.
+  * Tests the behavior of the code in `Magician.pm`.

 # The !!
 KIDS SHOW !!

-Summary: They are two clowns, an old and a new one.
+Summary: On the stage are two clowns, an old and a new one.
 Both are sitting on a seesaw and the heaviest will win.
 The seesaw is a very modern one, but both of them remember the good old times when they used a timber beam for the kids show.

 ### lib

 The `OldClown.pm` is a perl package with a function.
-The function have to be called with a fully qualified path.
-Here `t::ExampleProject::KidsShow::OldClown::BeHeavy`
+The function has to be called with a fully qualified path.
+In this case: `t::ExampleProject::KidsShow::OldClown::BeHeavy`
 The `NewClown.pm` is a perl package with a exported function.
-The function have to be called with the imported function name.
+The function has to be called with the imported function name.
 Here `ShowOfWeight`
 The `SeeSaw.pm` is a class with a constructor and methods with a `$self` context.
 It uses both, the OldClown and the NewClown.
 The `TimberBeam.pm` is a perl package with functions.
 It uses both, the OldClown and the NewClown.